blaine-w-gates/project-arrowhead/docs/PRD_v5.2_Final.md

 - Compare: "3 days late" or "2 days early"

 #### Scoreboard Task List
  - Standard task list (title, assigned to, status, priority, due date)
+ - Tasks are ordered by a per-objective position index; users can drag-and-drop rows to reorder, and the new order is persisted (backed by the `tasks.position` field in the data model).
  - "+ Add Task" button
-- Real-time sync with Tab 4 (RRGT)
+ - Real-time sync with Tab 4 (RRGT) and Dial: status and assignment changes made here are reflected in the RRGT Matrix and available for Dial focus.

 #### Touchbase Module (NEW)